 The Linero backsplash series from Clever Storage by Kesseböhmer offers an extensive line of nifty German-made accessories.
 The bar is screwed to the wall surface, and the accessories are hung from hooks integrated into the bar.
 In the kitchen here, the bar terminates at the sides of adjacent floating shelves and was finished off with a clean end cap.
 Eric Schimelpfenig of Clever Storage by Kesseböhmer says the hook accessory runs between $40 and $60.
 Most accessories, such as shelving and paper towel holders, average between $75 and $90, and the hanging knife block is about $150.

 Linero MasiaQ, original photo on Houzz

 If drilling into your tile isn’t appealing or if you have a sheet glass backsplash that you can’t drill into, don’t despair.
 The new Linero MosaiQ line (seen here) can either be screwed or glued to the wall.
 While you won’t create holes in your backsplash material by taking the glue route, the bond is exceedingly strong, so don’t plan to move it.
 The extruded aluminum rail has slits that accommodate aluminum hanging shelves.
-The shelves are either small and have hooks, as shown here, or they’re larger L-shaped shelves that hold more substantial accessories. integrate LED lighting into the
+The shelves are either small and have hooks, as shown here, or they’re larger L-shaped shelves that hold more substantial accessories.
+You can also integrate LED lighting into the rail.

 Shelving: Shelving is probably the easiest and most common backsplash storage accessory.
 However, because most shelves have items resting on top of the surface rather than hanging downward, they’re typically installed on backsplash walls that don’t have upper cabinets.
 Substantial shelving like this would need to be anchored to wall studs or have appropriate blocking behind the wall surface to accommodate its alignment with the sink area.